 Wheat was the main cash crop of early settlers, with the mill grinding and producing up to 24 barrels of flour a day.
 Today, it still serves farmers and the general public by grinding grain and selling pet products and lawn and garden supplies.

 Harlow Bolton platted “Bolton's Ville” and established the first general store and cheese factory.

 Erected 2003 by Washington County Landmarks Commission.
 (Marker Number 03-003.)

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow Boltonville Church (about 500 feet away, measured in a direct line); Saxonia House (approx. 3 miles away); Theodore Rietz Distillery (approx. 4.3 miles away); Lizard Mound Park (approx. 4.8 miles away); Lizard Mound Co.
-Park (was approx. 4.8 miles away but has been reported missing. ); Saint John Evangelical Lutheran Church (approx. 4.9 miles away); St. Peter's Church (approx. 5.1 miles away); St. Matthias Mission (approx. 5.2 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Boltonville Church (about 500 feet away, measured in a direct line); Saxonia House (approx. 3 miles away); Theodore Rietz Distillery (approx. 4.3 miles away); Lizard Mound Park (approx. 4.8 miles away); Saint John Evangelical Lutheran Church (approx. 4.9 miles away); St. Peter's Church (approx. 5.1 miles away); St. Matthias Mission (approx. 5.2 miles away); Homestead of N. Edward Hausmann, M.D. (approx. 6.6 miles away).
 Touch for a list and map of all markers in Town of Farmington.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 13, 2011, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 411 times since then and 4 times this year.
+It was originally submitted on October 13, 2011, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 501 times since then and 7 times this year.
 Photos: 1, 2. submitted on October 13, 2011, by Paul Fehrenbach of Germantown, Wisconsin. • Bernard Fisher was the editor who published this page.